Coventry Digital

 Content

 The archive works as a single system that holds lots of archives together making it searchable in a single effort.
-These archives include those held at the Herbert Art Gallery and Museum, that created by the City of Culture Trust, the Belgrade Theatre, community group archives, business archives and family archives.
+These archives include those held at the Herbert Art Gallery and Museum, that were created by the Coventry City of Culture Trust, the Belgrade Theatre, community group archives, business archives and family archives.

 Photographs within the archive represent aspects of Coventry through the years.
 Thematic galleries include pre-war photographs, the construction and opening of the new Cathedral (as above), city buildings and planning, workers at Courtaulds and Massey Ferguson and images from the Coventry Telegraph, through to more recent contributions that captured UK CoC 2021.